xalitoarriaza/help/docs/install-craft-2.md

 #### Cache & Session

-If you are just testing out Craft the make sure you use tinkering PHP plan.
+If you are just testing out Craft then make sure you use tinkering PHP plan.
 With those you can set the cache variable (above) to `file`, `db` or `apc` during your tinkering, for example:

 ```
 CRAFT_CACHE=db